gmahebe/auto-annotated-portfolio/content/pages/index.md

       I started off with Java and moved on to ASP.net before PHP which I have
       used for a long time.
 I then got into the modrem Javascript frameworks and have been working with React and NodeJS together with Next and MongoDB.
-I feel like a sperhoero when I write code because i get to work on some cool projects.
+I feel like a superhero when I write code because I get to work on some cool projects.
     styles:
       self:
         height: auto